Yes. Yes, they were.

 The RAF said it did not want to give prominence to an offensive term that went against its ethos.

 Right.
 RAF should take down the distraction and when it comes up explain that unfortunate choices were made, explaining why those choices were mistakes and that they are being corrected.
+It’s these acts of admitting fault and fixing racism that makes the RAF so much superior to the Nazis.

 Everyone should be able to agree it was clearly and widely known to be derogatory after the 1800s, as the definitive book “Nigger: The Strange Career of a Troublesome Word” explains: